-Parents may virtually attend PTA meetings and School Site Council meetings each month.
+We provide many committee that we invite our parents to join.Our ELAC representatives share important information with our DELAC committee about the successes and improvements of our programs.
+Parents may attend PTA, School Safety Committee, and School Site Council meetings in person or virtually, depending on preference.
 Each meeting has a different role in helping support our students and their education.

-While parents are still not allowed on our campuses, parents share a community social media page to provide support, ask questions, and build their sense of camaraderie during this difficult time.
+Parents share a community social media page to provide support, ask questions, and build their sense of camaraderie.
 We also provide opportunities for parents and students of the TDS community to participate in forms of community service by making Christmas cards to our military troops and making ornaments for Children's Hospital.